ashejaz/sqlalchemy-challenge/README.md

 If only a start date is provided, the values returned will be for all dates greater than or equal to the start date.

 ![summary_stats](https://github.com/ashejaz/sqlalchemy-challenge/assets/127614970/1e838780-2cd3-42ca-ae4f-9e8dcf26ad21)

+## References

+All source data used has been provided by the edX University of Birmingham Data Analytics Bootcamp.